stevecalla/create-readme/README-draft.md

 -->
 ## Future Enhancements

-This app can be enhanced by adding more detail instructions, functionality to upload images and video files, allow users to select sections of the readme then build the readme dynamically using the fs append feature and more.
+This app can be enhanced by (a) allowing the user to modify notes, (b) adding additional note fields such as date entered (as a default, due date, a status for each note (such as todo, in progress, complete) as an icon or drop down and more, (c) the ability to sort notes based on various criteria such as date due or status or using drag and drop functionality, (d) the ability to archive notes or group notes based on common tasks, and (e) more.
 <!--
 1. TBD
 2. TBD